-- K13.9.1R Where one or more examiner(s) consider(s) that the thesis is so unsatisfactory that no useful purpose would be served by conducting a viva voce examination, they may recommend that the viva voce examination should not proceed and refer the thesis for further work as part of the first examination.
+K13.9.1R Where one or more examiner(s) consider(s) that the thesis/collection of published works is so unsatisfactory that no useful purpose would be served by conducting a viva voce examination, they may recommend that the viva voce examination should not proceed and refer the thesis, or in the case of research degree by publication the critical commentary, for further work as part of the first examination.
 In such cases the examiners shall provide the Research Degrees Examining Board with written guidance for the candidate concerning the deficiencies of the thesis.
-The examiners shall not recommend that a candidate fail outright without holding a viva voce examination or other alternative examination - K13.9.2P The Academic Registrar will inform the examiners, the Director of Studies, the independent chair, and the candidate enclosing the advice of the examiner(s) on the further work necessary.
+The examiners shall not recommend that a candidate fail outright without holding a viva voce examination or other alternative examination

+- K13.9.2P The Academic Registrar will inform the examiners, the Director of Studies, the independent chair, and the candidate enclosing the advice of the examiner(s) on the further work necessary.
 The Academic Registrar may, at this stage, ask the examiners to consult in order to produce consolidated advice to the candidate.
 The candidate shall be permitted up to one calendar year from the date of the notification to submit the revised thesis.
-A thesis may be referred back for further work on only one occasion before the viva voce examination is held.

-- K13.9.3P The candidate shall be responsible for deciding the manner in which to improve the thesis/collection of published work. - K13.9.4P The candidate shall submit the revised thesis / collection of published work to the Academic Registrar who shall forward it to the examiners with the designated form.
+A thesis may be referred back for further work on only one occasion before the viva voce examination is held. - K13.9.3P The candidate shall be responsible for deciding the manner in which to improve the thesis/collection of published work. - K13.9.4P The candidate shall submit the revised thesis / collection of published work to the Academic Registrar who shall forward it to the examiners with the designated form.
 Each examiner shall submit an independent preliminary report on the designated form to the Academic Registrar.
 Once the reports have been received, the Director of Studies shall be permitted to re-arrange the viva voce examination.